From Rubrics to Reliable Scores: Evidence-Grounded Text Evaluation with LLM Judges: Appendix

 \subsection{Rubric Transformation Examples}

-To rigorously test the robustness of the evaluator, we constructed three variations for every rubric bundle generated in Phase I. Table~\ref{tab:rubric_comparison} demonstrates the logical construction of these variants using a generic "Clarity" criterion.
-Note that while the \textit{Standard} and \textit{Reversed} variants share identical definitions, they differ strictly in their presentation order to the model.
+To test robustness to rubric presentation, we construct three semantically equivalent rubric variants for each dataset: the original rubric, an order-reversed rubric, and a paraphrased rubric.
+Table~\ref{tab:rubric_comparison} illustrates the construction using a generic ``Clarity'' criterion.
+The \textit{Standard} and \textit{Reversed} variants use identical text but differ in presentation order, while the \textit{Paraphrased} variant preserves the scoring intent with different surface wording.